 This region is a favourite of music lovers.
-Franz Liszt was born in Raiding and his birth town is just one of many places that hold music and cultural events in Burgenland.
+Franz Liszt was born in Raiding, and his birth town is one of many places holding music and cultural events in Burgenland.
 Being the hilliest part of Burgenland, this is also where you find most of the castles.
-The 884 m (2900 ft) Geschriebenstein on the border to Hungary and the region South Burgenland is the highest point of the state.
-Although the state’s name does not refer directly to castles (Burgen – land), but to four towns that ended on -Burg, you can find several fine mediaeval castles in Middle Burgenland.
-Burg Lockenhaus, Burg Lackenbach, Burg Kobersdorf and Burg Deutschkreutz are just a few of those well worth a visit.
-Just like its neighbour to the north, the central part of Burgenland also has a large wine industry, covering 2,100 hectares.
+The 884 m (2900 ft) Geschriebenstein on the border to Hungary and the region of South Burgenland is the state’s highest point.
+Although the state’s name does not refer directly to castles (Burgen – land) but to four towns that ended on -Burg, you can find several fine mediaeval castles in Middle Burgenland.
+Burg Lockenhaus, Burg Lackenbach, Burg Kobersdorf and Burg Deutschkreutz are worth visiting.
+Like its neighbour to the north, the central part of Burgenland also has an extensive wine industry, covering 2,100 hectares.
 Hence, wine tasting and wine festivals should be on your itinerary when visiting this part of the state.
-Nonehteless, moving further to the south, the landscape changes character again and so do the main attractions.
+Nonetheless, moving further to the south, the landscape changes character again, as do the main attractions.

 The region is well known for its Spa-towns and thermal baths.
-Moreover, the landscape is also slightly hillier than the rest of the state.
-Hence, the regions wandering- and biking trails leads you around an intriguing landscape, a mix of forests and farmland.
-There are also some small wine regions in South Burgenland.
-As a matter of fact, the village of Heiligenbrunn not only stands out as the centre for production of the characteristic Uhudler wine, but also for the preservation of cellar houses from the 17th and 18th century.
-Small whitewashed houses with thatched roofs make up the village and are unique in Austria.
-Furthermore, you are right in the borderlands of Hungary and Slovenia, which ads a distinct feel to it.
-And there are still pockets of Croatian and Hungarian speaking minorities in the region.
+Moreover, the landscape is slightly hillier than the rest of the state.
+Hence, the regions wandering- and biking trails lead you around an intriguing landscape, a mix of forests and farmland.
+There are also some tiny wine regions in South Burgenland.
+For example, the village of Heiligenbrunn stands out as the centre for producing the characteristic Uhudler wine and preserving cellar houses from the 17th and 18th centuries.
+Tiny whitewashed houses with thatched roofs make up the village and are unique in Austria.
+Furthermore, you are right in the borderlands of Hungary and Slovenia, which adds a distinct feel to it.
+And there are still pockets of Croatian and Hungarian-speaking minorities in the region.